Community Group

 The People's Recovery Project (TPRP) is a charity focused on supporting individuals experiencing homelessness and addiction, aiming to create sustainable recovery pathways through community-led initiatives.

-The People's Recovery Project hasn't yet completed the content for this section.
+The People's Recovery Project: Drop in hasn't yet completed the content for this section.

 aDoddle.org is owned and operated by If Everyone Cares CIC.